Destiny and Bungie are breaking up with Activision

 It’s unclear what impact this will have on the future of Destiny 2.
 It’s likely most players won’t notice a difference, and the move could get Bungie more creative freedom.

 More questions surround the PC version of the game.
 Right now, Destiny 2 is on Battle.net, a game launcher owned by Activision Blizzard.
-It is unclear if it will remain on there or move to a new platform.
-We have asked Activision for clarification on this matter.
+Blizzard’s customer service account noted that Destiny 2 will remain on Battle.net.

+Destiny 2 will still receive full support on BattleNet and we do not anticipate any disruption to our services or your gameplay experience. https://t.co/FFOE1iae3R

 Last June, Bungie announced that it was partnering with Chinese gaming company NetEase on a new title.
 Bungie said that this project will not impact Destiny.